lyrebirdstudio/Croppy/README.md

 )
 ```

-If you want to create destination file by manually
+If you want to create destination file manually

 ```kotlin
 val destinationUri = ...